joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7084725/2026/03/03/barcelona-atletico-madrid-copa-del-rey/

 **Texas Voters Head to Polls in Highly Anticipated Primaries**\
 `Texas voters flocked to polling sites on Tuesday during the state’s first primaries of the 2026 midterms.
-This is the first election since Texas Republicans redrew congressional maps to add five more Republican-leaning states.`\
+This is the first election since Texas Republicans redrew congressional maps to add five more Republican-leaning seats.`\
 https://nytimes.com/video/us/elections/100000010750904/texas-primary-election-midterms.html

 **Villa's Konsa avoids club fine for angry exchange with supporters**\